The Phonograph and Its Future

 Toy Phonographs for Children

 During the 1920's there were a number of toy phonographs with colorful graphics on their tin bodies made specifically for the children's market.
-Visit Phonolithos for more examples of those phonographs.
+Visit Phonolithos for more examples of lithographs on toy phonographs.

 Kiddyphone - Mfg by Bing - German Toy Phonograph Manufacturer c.
 1925